 You want to jazzy fizzle it up with my super cool picks for the most unique and best afternoon tea in London.

-So grab a pastry to gnaw on, because we’re about to get hungry up in here, and let’s explore the whimsical world of totally cool, themed afternoon tea London experiences.
+So grab a pastry to gnaw on, because we’re about to get hungry up in here, and let’s explore the whimsical world of totally cool, themed afternoon teas in London.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.